r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

-      The metasploit template its divided in to two main funtions. the 'def initialize()' funtion contains module requires/librarys/description, and the 'def run()' funtion contain the script logic (the exploid code logic)
+      The metasploit template its divided in to two main funtions. the 'def initialize()' funtion contains module requires/librarys/description, and the 'def run()' funtion contain the script logic (the exploit code logic)

 <br /><br />